DevExpress-Examples/wpf-create-breadcrumb-control/Readme.md

 # Create a Breadcrumb Control for WPF

 The Breadcrumb control allows you to reproduce the Windows File Explorer UX.
-This example demonstrates how to create a [WPF Breadcrumb Control](https://docs.devexpress.com/WPF/DevExpress.Xpf.Controls.BreadcrumbControl) and bind it to `Item-Children` data relation.
+This example demonstrates how to create a [WPF Breadcrumb Control](https://docs.devexpress.com/WPF/DevExpress.Xpf.Controls.BreadcrumbControl) and bind it to the `Item-Children` data relation.

 ```xaml
 <dxco:BreadcrumbControl  ItemsSource="{Binding Items}" VerticalAlignment="Top"